Britain’s oldest surviving travelling theatre. Unique and ingenious, it toured England in the 1950s, 60s, and 70s.

-In 2016 Leicestershire County Council unveiled proposals for a masterplan for the entire Snibston site.
-The plans consist of new housing and offer improved access to the theatre and listed headstocks that sit adjacent, with new heritage trails and facilities linking to the Country Park.
-At this early stage, the overall vision for the site is positive and aims to integrate the theatre thereby affording it improved future protection.
-Theatres Trust has been inputting into the proposals and providing comment through its role as a statutory consultee on planning applications.
-It is anticipated that the outcome of the planning process will be known in spring 2018.
+In 2016 Leicestershire County Council unveiled proposals for a masterplan for the entire Snibston Colliery site which included new housing, however it also proposed vital improved access to the Century and listed headstocks that sit adjacent, with new heritage trails and facilities linking to the country park.
+A revised masterplan for the site was released in spring 2018, which further strengthened integration of the theatre in the proposals, therefore, giving it improved future protection.
+Theatres Trust fed into the proposals, providing comment through our role as a statutory consultee on planning applications.

 In 2019 theatre operation was transferred to Leicestershire Traded Services, part of Leicestershire County Council, which has seen positive improvements for the Century Theatre and has helped reinforce its importance in the local area.